nubenetes/awesome-kubernetes/docs/message-queue.md

 - [pub.towardsai.net: Deep Dive into Event-Driven architecture | Gul Ershad](https://pub.towardsai.net/software-engineering-baa4e7a8015c)
 - [developer.com: An Introduction to Event Driven Microservices](https://www.developer.com/design/event-driven-microservices/)
 - [dzone.com: What Are Microservices and The Event Aggregator Pattern? 🌟](https://dzone.com/articles/microservices-and-the-event-aggregator-pattern) Learn about the Event Aggregator pattern for organizing event communication in a microservices architecture with an example.
+- [ibm.com: Event-driven cloud-native applications (microservices)](https://www.ibm.com/cloud/architecture/architecture/practices/event-driven-cloud-native-apps-architecture/) The event backbone is being part of the microservices mesh, providing the publish-and-subscribe communication between microservices and enabling the support of loosely coupled event-driven microservices.
 ## RPC vs Messaging
 - [particular.net: RPC vs. Messaging – which is faster?](https://particular.net/blog/rpc-vs-messaging-which-is-faster)